In today’s society, it’s so hard to navigate “which diet is right for you.”

-It’s important to realise a “diet” is just the way you eat, and not a calorie restricted diet per se.
+It’s important to realise a “diet” is just the way you eat and not a calorie restricted diet.

 “Tell me what you eat, and I’ll tell you who you are.” ~ Anthelme Brillat-Savarin

-This is what creates the diet dogma – and adds additional stress, which is more detrimental to our health than which diet we follow or ascribe too.
+This is what creates the diet dogma – and adds additional stress, which is more detrimental to our health than which diet we choose to follow or ascribe too.

-Releasing this notion of martyrdom when it comes to our eating, being conscious and aware to not judge or condemn yourself of your diet isn’t serving you anymore.
+Releasing this notion of martyrdom when it comes to our eating, being conscious and aware to not judge or condemn yourself for what you eat isn’t serving you anymore.